sitBLR-Workshop/Q1-2026/exercises/ex2/README-BRUNO.md

 1. Open request 2-1 Create base prompt template in the Bruno API client.
 2. Check that the system messages provided in the request body match the basic prompt located in the data/prompts/facility_prompt_basic.yaml file.
 3. Execute the request to create the prompt template in the prompt registry by clicking the left arrow.
-4. You should receive a response messages that the prompt was created successfully.
+4. You should receive a response message saying that the prompt was created successfully.
 A script copies the prompt template id from the response body and stores it in an environment variable for later use.

 ### 2-1-2 Check your stored template
 Let's retrieve and check our stored template.
 1. Open request 2-2 Check base prompt template in the Bruno API client.
-2. Not that the request uses the environment variable promptTemplateID in the request URL.
+2. Note that the request uses the environment variable promptTemplateID in the request URL.
 3. Execute the request by clicking the left arrow.
-4. You should see your stored prompt template in the.
+4. You should see your stored prompt template in the response.

 ## Exercise 2.2 Upload Evaluation Data Set